 Cape Town has a sophisticated economy, a developed infrastructure, an established film industry – and incredibly diverse filming locations.
 From pristine beaches to bustling cityscapes, Cape Town is home to a host of film locations for rent, making it popular with international location scouts.

 Shooting on location makes all the difference when it comes to creating an authentic-looking production, and Cape Town has it all.
 You could shoot skyscrapers in the morning, a tropical paradise over lunch and a desolate mountain landscape in the evening – the only limit is your imagination.
 Some of the most popular locations are found in Cape Town’s central business district, which has a rich architectural heritage.
 The greater Western Cape also offers a wealth of diverse natural beauty, all within a 2-hour radius of the city.
 Cape Town is also known for its world-famous landmarks, including Robben Island, Cape Town Stadium, Lion’s Head, Artscape Theatre and the Grand Parade to name a few.

-It was established in 2016 with the aim of providing exciting set built locations for stills and film Industry.
-It’s unique setting with popular backdrops is suitable for any kind of brief or commercial use, each set is dynamic and eye catching to the Stills and film Industry, either suiting a specific brief or even a campaign being created around it.
+It was established in 2016 with the aim of providing exciting set built locations for Stills and Film Industry.
+It’s unique setting with popular backdrops is suitable for any kind of brief or commercial use, each set is dynamic and eye catching to the Stills and Film Industry, either suiting a specific brief or even a campaign being created around it.

-This scintillating location can only be used for Production with their busiest time being between October and March.
-However International clients do travel to Capetown throughout the year and enjoy the Mother city.
+This scintillating location can only been used for production with their busiest time being between October and March.
+However International clients do travel to Cape Town throughout the year.